 Ministerial Directions setting out the process and requirements for an application to the Authority for a determination of serious injury came into operation on 20 December 2001.

 As outlined in the Ministerial Directions, you will need to complete and submit a copy of Form A to the Authority for a determination of serious injury to be undertaken.

-Legal costs payable to a worker's legal practitioner are set out in the WorkSafe Legal Costs Order.
+Legal costs payable to a worker's legal practitioner are set out in the three WorkSafe Legal Costs Order documents.